Teenager’s DNA and victim’s blood ‘found on clothing and machete’

 They drove past Mason and Max, who had just left Mason’s home, and wrongly believed they had spotted those responsible for the attack.

-Mr Tully previously told the jury that they were “entirely wrong”, as Max and Mason had “absolutely nothing to do” with the incident in Hartcliffe.
+Mr Tully previously told the jury they were “entirely wrong” as Max and Mason had “absolutely nothing to do” with the incident in Hartcliffe.

 Snook, Tolliver, the 16-year-old boy and the 17-year-old boy are charged with murdering Mason, together with the 15-year-old boy, on January 27 this year.